ShashlikMap/KoordXtract/README.md

 # KoordXtract
-A small KMP utility library that helps to resolve shared links from map apps(with focus on GoogleMaps) to latitude/longitude coordinates without relying on any Google API(e.g. Places).
+A small KMP utility library that helps to resolve shared links from map apps(with focus on GoogleMaps and Apple Maps) to latitude/longitude coordinates without relying on any Google API(e.g. Places) or any other APIs.

-_Work is still in progress!_
 Initial goals of the library is to use it in [shashlik-map](https://github.com/ShashlikMap/shashlik-map) project.

 Android demo application can receive a shared the link from GoogleMaps or it can launch an internal test that resolves some random links: